The Complexity of Distance-$r$ Dominating Set Reconfiguration: Hardness Results

-We now show the correctness of our construction. \begin{claimrep}[$\ast$] There is a reconfiguration sequence between two NCL configurations $C_s$ and $C_t$ if and only if there is a $\sfTS$-sequence between their corresponding standard token placements in the constructed graph.
-Additionally, the constructed graph is planar, has maximum degree three and bounded bandwidth. \end{claimrep} \begin{appendixproof} Observe that, starting from a standard token placement, no link token ever leaves its corresponding edge ($(a_1a_2)$, $(b_1b_2)$, or $(c_1c_2)$).
+We now show the correctness of our construction.
+Observe that, starting from a standard token placement, no link token ever leaves its corresponding edge ($(a_1a_2)$, $(b_1b_2)$, or $(c_1c_2)$).
 Otherwise, one of the two degree-$1$ vertices in the link component would not be $r$-dominated by the resulting token-set.
 Hence, a one-to-one mapping exists between the direction of an NCL edge and the placement of a link token: a link token is placed on either $a_1$, $b_1$, or $c_1$ if and only if the corresponding NCL edge is directed inward, and on either $a_2$, $b_2$, or $c_2$ if and only if the corresponding NCL edge is directed outward.

 The \textsc{And} gadget satisfies the same constraint as an NCL \textsc{And} vertex.
 The top token can slide from $a_1$ to $a_2$ (which corresponds to the reversal of the top weight-$2$ (blue) edge from inward to outward) only when both bottom tokens slide in respectively from $b_2$ to $b_1$ and $c_2$ to $c_1$ (corresponding to the reversal of the two bottom weight-$1$ (red) edges from outward to inward).